Frequently Asked Questions

 As of May 28, 2018, Trinity School of Medicine is listed as a Designated Educational Institution by the Canadian Government (code ZUCF).
 Canadian citizens may now obtain federal and provincial student loans to aid in the cost of attending Trinity.
 Trinity is an approved educational institution outside of Canada, meaning tuition and fees are tax deductible.

-For students who still need a private loan option beyond federal and provincial funding, we proudly offer additional options: National Bank of Canada, Canada Trust, Royal Bank of Canada, and Bank of Montreal.
-In addition, there are scholarships and grants available for Canadian students.
+For Canadian students who still need a private loan option beyond federal and provincial funding, additional options may be available including National Bank of Canada, Canada Trust, Royal Bank of Canada, and Bank of Montreal.
+In addition, there are grants for Canadian students studying abroad as well as scholarships for Canadian medical students available to help support your medical education.

 Yes.
 As a veteran of the armed forces, students may be eligible for benefits that cover tuition, fees, housing, textbooks, and other supplies.